- Religion and Philosophy»

 Welcome.
 Today we are going to cover a heavy topic; is the Almighty racist?
 I'm doing this for three reasons; a stereotype about Torah keepers who believe in the New Testament like myself are falsely associated with racial groups such as the ones mentioned above in the beginning.
 This makes us look as if we have an agenda to persecute and condemn others based on their skin color or lineage.
 Also, racial theology severely twists scripture and makes any real attempts to discover the 12 Tribes and where they might have gone look as if they are false as well.
 And finally, often times these doctrines are used to say that a certain race or races are cut off from salvation, and that's false.
 With that being said, let's go over a few of the arguments used.

 Now, people have their own definitions of racist, such as believing it only means having love for your race first or that it only means racial pride.
-For the sake of this argument, we will be using this definition.
+For the sake of this argument, we will be using this definition; hatred and/or persecution based on skin color and/or ancestry.

 1. Replacement Theology